adamjmcgrath/films-data-api/README.md

 It can be used for autocomplete as the film titles are tokenized and can be searched using partial queries.

+The search results are ranked by gross revenue, when available, then release date.

 ## Example

 `GET /api?q=potter`